Who Are We ?

 I am an artist and art therapist with a master’s in art therapy and counseling from Southwestern College in New Mexico and a Bachelor of Fine Arts from Pratt Institute in New York.
 Practicing over 12 years as an art therapist, I have also served on the board for the New Mexico Art Therapy Association (NMATA) as President.
 I explore issues of impermanence, separation, and inter-connectivity in my drawings, paintings, sculptures, and films.
 In my art therapy and counseling practice, I currently focus on treating individuals struggling with post traumatic stress disorder, grief, depression, anxiety, and life transitions in Santa Fe, New Mexico.
 I focus on improving quality of life, empowerment, and guiding clients to reach a deeper understanding of self through art expression.
 I integrate mindfulness, person-centered, transpersonal, and somatic (body centered) approaches into my practice with a focus around each client’s unique needs at the time.
 I am passionate about sharing the healing powers of expressive art making, including visual, music, and movement with community.
 I hold the belief that we are all artists, in that we all seek to express our inner selves in some way and this is not always possible with the use of words.
 Through art making, I feel we can access and awaken our deeper selves, and at the same time find connectivity and commonality with others.

-Vice President: Bridget Steed, MA, LMHC
+Bridget Steed, MA, LMHC: Vice Chair

 I am a Licensed Mental Health Counselor, certified Person-Centered Expressive Arts Therapist, and intermodal artist who divides my time between Mexico and the United States.
 I am particularly drawn to working with vulnerable and underserved populations, including adults with intellectual and physical disabilities.
 I repeatedly witness how the use of visual art, music, dance, song, drama, and writing helps foster creative expression, connection, purpose, and self-esteem.
 I serve as an Executive Committee Co-Chair (ECC) for the International Expressive Arts Therapy Association (IEATA) since 2023, and appreciate collaborating with people from all over the world to help advocate for, and bring awareness to, the use of the arts for growth, transformation, and healing.
 I enjoy leading groups through intermodal expressive arts therapy processes as well as offering trainings to graduate students on how to incorporate Art Therapy and Expressive Arts Therapy into their work with clients.
 I believe that creative expression is one of the most beautiful ways to heal the mind, body, and spirit, and allow oneself to be seen in the world.
 I hold a dual Master’s Degree in Art Therapy & Counseling from Southwestern College.
 My post-graduate training was through the late Dr. Natalie Rogers’ Person Centered Expressive Arts Institute’s (PCEAI) program in Sonoma, California.
 I serve on the boards of Disaster Shock’s Expressive Arts Team an continue to be inspired and moved by the vibrance and beauty of Latin American culture.